KNB EFX Group: History

 Founders Robert Kurtzman, Greg Nicotero, and Howard Berger were all working freelance on various Hollywood productions in the mid-1980s.
 Kurtzman likened the atmosphere to that of local bands who influenced each other.
-Nicotero and Berger met while performing special makeup effects under Tom Savini on George Romero's zombie film Day of the Dead.
+Nicotero and Berger met while performing special makeup effects under Tom Savini on George A. Romero's zombie film Day of the Dead.
 While Berger did that, Kurtzman was hired to take Berger's place as John Carl Buechler's assistant.
 Nicotero, Berger, and Kurtzman all worked together on Sam Raimi's Evil Dead II.
 The three briefly continued working freelance, sometimes on the same films.
 In 1988, the three formed their own company.
 The name KNB was chosen to represent the first letter of each founder's last name.

 KNB's first film was Intruder, directed by Scott Spiegel, who had written Evil Dead II.
 After that, they did makeup effects for several direct-to-video films and horror film sequels, including A Nightmare on Elm Street 5: The Dream Child and Halloween 5: The Revenge of Michael Myers.
 They credited their work with these films, which frequently had a low budget, for developing a reputation in the industry.
 To work within these budgets, they performed most of the work themselves.
 Around the same time, Romero recommended KNB to producer Debra Hill for Gross Anatomy, a comedy film about medical students.
 Romero knew Nicotero had a background as a pre-med student himself.
 Their work on this film cost them more money than they made but helped further establish their reputation.
 The realistic-looking cadavers they created got them the attention of Kevin Costner, who hired them to make animatronic buffalo for Dances with Wolves.
 Nicotero said this helped to break them out of being known only for gory horror films.

 Hoping to break into further mainstream films, KNB contacted Rob Reiner when they heard he was adapting Misery.
 Reiner initially declined their offer, reasoning that he did not need special effects because he was deemphasizing the novel's gore.
 After pointing out the potential for realistic – but subdued – effects, Reiner hired them.
 For the 1991 film City Slickers, they made animatronic calves.
 In the early 1990s, they continued their collaboration with Sam Raimi, working on Army of Darkness, the sequel to Evil Dead II.
 Among other horror films, they performed effects for Dr. Giggles, which was not well received among genre fans or critics, though its effects were praised.